bakame-php/dice-roller/README.md

 ## Tracing and Profiling

-If you want to know how internally your roll result is calculated your `Rollable` object must implements the `InjectTracer` interface.
+If you want to know how internally your roll result is calculated your `Rollable` object must implements the `SupportsTracing` interface.

 ```php
 <?php